lumicrafte/ci-kit/README.md

 ## Configuration

-After installation, configure these variables in your GitHub repository:
+After installation, configure these variables in your GitHub repository or organization:

 Go to **Settings → Secrets and variables → Actions → Variables** and add:

+> **Note:** Variables are set at the organization level and inherited by all repositories.
+Individual repositories can override organization-level variables by setting their own values.

 ### Required Variables (for release builds)